cloudflare/workers-docs/src/content/about/metrics.md

 ## Zone Metrics

 Aggregates request data for all scripts assigned to any [routes](/about/routes/) defined for a zone.
-On your Cloudflare dashboard, click the analytics tab to [view the dashboard](https://dash.cloudflare.com/?zone=analytics/workers).
+You’ll find Zone Metrics on the [analytics tab](https://dash.cloudflare.com/?zone=analytics/workers) of your Cloudflare dashboard.

 Zone data can be scoped by time range within the last 30 days.
 The dashboard includes charts and information described below.